BinaryMuse/moodle-tools/README.md

 put it on GitHub to get things organized and give anyone who might be crazy enough to be interested a chance to take a look at it.

-Most of these tools stem from needs that I have managing the multiple Moodle installations I have to manage.
-If you have ideas or suggestions, please feel free to let me know, or fork the project and make the changes yourself.
+Most of these tools stem from specific needs that I have managing the multiple Moodle installations I have to administer, so some of the tools may feel very specific, and the package may feel pretty narrow.
+I'd like to expand this into a generic toolset that works for a good number of other people.

 If you'd like to contribute code, feel free to fork the project, make changes, and initiate a pull request.
 It'd be nice if changes came with documentation